afritsch/tf2classcfgs/readme.txt

   build menu for it
 - The Sandman doesn't work for the scout bindings, either involve a "exec clear" on console or deactivate the binding for mouse2
+- Changing the network preset only works when not connected to a server, the console will tell you that

 Files:
 - clear.cfg: clears bindings to defaults
-- autoexec.cfg: does only clear bindings atm
+- autoexec.cfg: network presets, moving script, netgraph toggle, minmode toggle
 - demoman.cfg, engineer.cfg, heavyweapons.cfg, medic.cfg, pyro.cfg, scout.cfg,
   sniper.cfg, soldier.cfg, spy.cfg

 Sources used:
-- Scripts on tf2wiki.net: http://tf2wiki.net/wiki/Pyro_scripts
+- Scripts on tf2wiki.net: http://tf2wiki.net/wiki/Pyro_scripts (not only Pyro)
 - tcm_byte's config for medic: http://en.twitch.tv/tcm_byte (scroll down for the download-link)
 - Chris' config: http://chrisdown.name/tf2/